 |More cost-effective||More difficult to see a specialist|

 There are a number of reasons to consider signing up for an HMO.
-Let’s take a closer look at the positives connected to using an HMO for your healthcare.
+Let’s take a closer look at the benefits of using an HMO for your healthcare.

 Access to Primary Care Physicians

-One of the most obvious selling points to an HMO is the cost.
-It’s typically more cost-effective for patients than other types of insurance.
-HMOs are able to keep their costs down by simply limiting care to in-network providers.
+Another reason why patients choose HMO insurance plans is due to their lower cost.
+HMO plans are typically more cost-effective for patients and employers than other types of insurance.
+HMOs are able to keep their costs down by limiting care to in-network providers.